 - In a large bowl, mix the vegetables with the peanut sauce and shallots.
 Don’t mix it together in the pan, as it will still be warm.
 It needs to be mixed in a fresh bowl that isn’t hot, so the vegetables don’t continue to cook.

 - Top with crushed peanuts, a slice of lime and enjoy!

 - Palm sugar is completely different to palm oil.
 They are manufactured in completely different ways, as stated by the Orangutan Foundation.
 However, if you don't have palm sugar, brown sugar is the best replacement.

 - The vegetables should be crunchy, so follow the instructions as closely as possible to ensure they don't go soggy.

-- If you don't have kecap manis, use 1 tbsp soy sauce and ½ tbsp maple syrup.
+- If you don't have kecap manis, use 1 tablespoon soy sauce and ½ tablespoon maple syrup.